How do I use a Zero Turn Mower on a hill properly?

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

-When you decide to use a Zero Turn Mower on a hill, you should know how to use a zero turn mower on a hill.
-You wouldn’t want to be Jack and Jill (who fell off a hill!).
+When you decide to use a Zero Turn Mower on a hill, you wouldn’t want to be Jack and Jill (who fell off a hill!).

 Is Zero Turn Mower good for a hill?